adnantheanalyst/BostonHousingDataSet_R_Analysis/README.md

 1 2 3
 29.80359 25.05335 10.80261

-# Predictions with prediction interval
-predict(model, newdata=data.frame(list(lstat=c(5, 10, 25))), interval='prediction')
+Predictions with prediction interval predict(model, newdata=data.frame(list(lstat=c(5, 10, 25))), interval='prediction')

-But, how can we judge our model?
-Consider the residuals. res <- residuals(model)
+Then I considered the residuals in order to judge the model. res <- residuals(model)

 Graphical evaluation of the residuals